spiderkitten/Starbug/local/booklog.md

 ### Reading Log

 A log of things I have read.
 I almost didn't add ratings, because I find them so subjective, and to be honest, I do actually use a browser addon to block ratings on goodreads, because I don't want to be influenced by ratings - I want to read a book and make my own decision about it.
 But the stars do look pretty lol and some people like ratings so here we are.
 Note that there are a lot of three star rated books.
 I suggest just checking the other ratings.

-My Favourite reads ever are listed under favs.
+<strong>Note:</strong> I am aware the book covers are quite large on larger screens.
+I'll fix it eventually, sorry lol

 <div id="filterContainer">
   <button class="navbutton active" onclick="filterSelection('all')"> Show all</button>